benjaminy/TenaciousCalf/README.md

 The benefit of transient mode is proportional to the number of updates you do before converting back to persistent mode.
-In the extreme, performing a single update in transient mode before converting back is almost identical (in performance) to just doing a regular persistent update.
+In the extreme, performing a single update in transient mode before converting back is almost identical (in performance) to just doing a persistent update.

 #### I smell monads.